Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_framework/typeconverters.md

 To register a generic [TypeConverter<T>], you need to invoke the `AddGenericTypeConverter()` method of the Interaction Service class.
 You need to pass the type of your [TypeConverter<T>] and a target base type to this method.

-For instance, to register the previously mentioned [Example Enum Converter](#example-enum-converter) the following can be used:
+For instance, to register the previously mentioned enum converter the following can be used:

 ```csharp
 interactionService.AddGenericTypeConverter<Enum>(typeof(EnumConverter<>));